iver-wharf/iver-wharf.github.io/docs/prob/provider/unexpected-response-format.md

-# Problem: Error fetching build definition
+# Problem: Unexpected provider response format

 <!-- panels:start -->

 <!-- div:right-panel -->

-- Title: `Error fetching build definition.`
+- Title: `Unexpected provider response format.`
-- Type: `/prob/provider/fetch-build-definition`
+- Type: `/prob/provider/unexpected-response-format`

 <!-- div:left-panel -->

-The provider plugin failed to fetch the build definition from the remote provider.
+The provider plugin failed to parse or interpret a response from the remote provider.

 <!-- panels:end -->

 ## Possible causes

-- The request to the remote provider might have been malformed.
+The current version of the provider plugin might be incompatible with the remote provider.
-- Credentials might have been invalid.

 ## Resolving it

+Check if there are any updates for the provider plugin.

 If you cannot resolve it yourself using the error message, try to contact your administrator / operations team that manages your Wharf instance.